 The first is that the hormone estrogen can cause salt and water to be retained in the body’s tissues, which usually happens when estrogen outweighs the progesterone level in the body (aka "estrogen dominance").

-One way to know if estrogen dominance is what's causing your water retention and bloat is "if you have pre-existing hormonal imbalances [that have resulted in] fibroids, endometriosis, polycystic ovary syndrome (PCOS), or ovarian cysts," explains Vitti.
-So if you're feeling bloated during the luteal phase (the two-week period between ovulation and before the start of menstruation) and suffer from any of these maladies, you can reasonably assume that peak estrogen levels are causing the bloating.
+One way to know if estrogen dominance is what's causing your water retention and bloat is "if you have pre-existing hormonal imbalances [that have resulted in] fibroids, endometriosis, polycystic ovary syndrome (PCOS), or ovarian cysts," explains functional nutritionist Alisa Vitti.
+So if you're feeling bloated during the luteal phase (the two-week period between ovulation and before the start of menstruation) and suffer from any of these maladies, you might reasonably assume that peak estrogen levels are causing the bloating.

 Whenever we're stressed out, cortisol (the "stress hormone") is released by the body's adrenal glands.
 When cortisol levels increase, the body becomes resistant to insulin, which results in increased blood sugar and weight gain, too.
 “You know how when you’re stressed and you step on the scale, you seem to weigh five pounds more than you did the day before," asks Vitti.
 "That’s the effect of cortisol," she explains.
 "It puffs you up due to its antidiuretic function and causes your body to retain sodium."

-The week before your period, magnesium levels drop and can contribute to all those uncomfortable PMS symptoms, including bloating.
 “The human body is like a battery that runs on special electricity derived from four key electrolytes: calcium, sodium, potassium, and, of course, magnesium,” Vitti notes.
 Magnesium supplements have been shown to reduce stress and improve insulin resistance.
-Lower-than-normal levels can also cause constipation (and thereby, bloating), fluid retention, and gas during your period.
+Magnesium may also aid in reducing period pain, cramps, and even PMS-related anxiety.

 Although there are many factors at play, there are some things you can do to manage weight gain and bloating to due PMS.